ESMCI/cime/doc/source/data_models/introduction.rst

 Hierarchy
 ---------
 The hierarchy of data models, strdata, and streams also compartmentalize grids and fields.
 Data models communicate with the coupler with fields on only the data model model grid.

 - *Each strdata namelist input can have multiple stream description files*

 - *Each stream input file can contain data on a different grid*.

 - *Each stream input file data is interpolated to a single model grid*.

-The strdata module will gracefully read the different streams of input data and interpolate both spatially and temporally to the appropriate final model grid and model time.
+The strdata module will read the different streams of input data and interpolate both spatially and temporally to the appropriate final model grid and model time.

 Below is a schematic of the hierarchy: